European influence in Afghanistan: The Great Game

 In addition to this rivalry between Britain and Russia, there were two specific reasons for British concern over Russia's intentions.
 First was the Russian influence at the Iranian court, which prompted the Russians to support Iran in its attempt to take Herat, historically the western gateway to Afghanistan and northern India.
 In 1837 Iran advanced on Herat with the support and advice of Russian officers.
 The second immediate reason was the presence in Kabul in 1837 of a Russian agent, Yan Vitkevich, who was ostensibly there, as was the British agent Alexander Burnes, for commercial discussions.

+The threat of the expanding Russian Empire beginning to push for an advantage in the Afghanistan region placed pressure on British India, in what became known as the Great Game.
+The Great Game set in motion the confrontation of the British and Russian empires, whose spheres of influence moved steadily closer to one another until they met in Afghanistan.
+It also involved repeated attempts by the British to establish a puppet government in Kabul.
+The remainder of the 19th century saw greater European involvement in Afghanistan and her surrounding territories and heightened conflict among the ambitious local rulers as Afghanistan's fate played out globally.

 The British demanded that Dost Mohammad sever all contact with the Iranians and Russians, remove Vitkevich from Kabul, surrender all claims to Peshawar, and respect Peshawar's independence as well as that of Kandahar, which was under the control of his brothers at the time.
 In return, the British government intimated that it would ask Ranjit Singh to reconcile with the Afghans.
 When Auckland refused to put the agreement in writing, Dost Mohammad suspended negotiations the British and began negotiations with Vitkevich.

 In 1838 Auckland, Ranjit Singh, and Shuja signed an agreement stating that Shuja would regain control of Kabul and Kandahar with the help of the British and Sikhs; he would accept Sikh rule of the former Afghan provinces already controlled by Ranjit Singh, and that Herat would remain independent.
 In practice, the plan replaced Dost Mohammad with a British figurehead whose autonomy would be similar to the princes who ruled over the princely states in British India.

 It soon became apparent to the British that Sikh participation, advancing toward Kabul through the Khyber Pass while Shuja and the British advanced through Kandahar, would not be forthcoming.
 Auckland's plan in the spring of 1838 was for the Sikhs to place Shuja on the Afghan throne, with British support.
 By the end of the summer however, the plan had changed; now the British alone would impose the pliant Shuja Shah.